shukriadams/docker-perforce/README.md

 Branch `2020` is for Perforce 2020, branch `2024` for Perforce 2024.
 This split is because I maintain two production versions of Perforce on these two versions, and I needed concurrent images for both.

+## Simple setup

+Start a bacsic server using the following compose

+    version: "2"
+    services:
+        perforce:
+            image: shukriadams/perforce-server:2020-0.0.2
+            volumes:
+            - ./core:/opt/perforce/servers/myserver/:rw
+            - ./depots:/opt/perforce/depots/:rw
+            environment:
+                SERVER_NAME : myserver
+                P4PORT : ssl::1666
+                P4USER : perforce
+                P4PASSWD : Mypassword1
+            ports:
+            - "1666:1666"

+This creates a server with default options.
+Connect to your server with P4 admin, create depots, streams and up to five users, then connect with your Perforce client of choice.
+Note the two volume mounts above.
+To wipe and recreate your server, stop the container, delete the two directories created by your container, then restart the container.

+## Advance setup

+Refer to setup.md for detailed documentation.

 ## Volume mapping

 This project has an example docker-compose file that assumes the following volume mapping structure for your Perforce server.
 Your local (files on your container host system) should look like